Total Interest Paid

 Counties with the Lowest Credit Card Debt Per Capita

-SmartAsset’s interactive map highlights the places across the country that have the lowest credit card debt.
-Zoom between states and the national map to see the counties with the lowest per capita credit card debt as a percentage of income and as a percentage of net worth.
+SmartAsset’s interactive map highlights the places across the country that have the lowest per capita credit card debt as a percentage of income and net worth.
+Zoom between states and the national map to see the counties with the lowest credit card debt.

 |Rank||County||Income||Wealth||Credit Card Debt||Credit Card Debt as % of Income||Credit Card Debt as % of Wealth|

 Methodology Our study aims to find the places in the United States with the least credit card debt.
-To do this we calculated the ratio of credit card debt to per capita income for every county.
-This number can serve as insight into whether people will be able to pay off that debt.
+To do this, we calculated the ratio of credit card debt to per capita income for each county.
+This number can serve as a benchmark to determine whether people will be able to pay off that debt.

 We also calculated the ratio of credit card debt to net wealth per capita for each county.
 This measure provides a broader picture of an area’s financial stability.

-Finally, we indexed each factor and calculated an overall index by taking a weighted average of each of these indices.
+Finally, we calculated an overall index by taking a weighted average of each of these indices.
 The credit card to income index was given a weight of one and the credit card to net wealth index was given a weight of two.
-The places with the highest overall index value ranked the highest.
+The counties with the highest overall index value were the places with the least credit card debt.